 What to Expect at the Clio Cloud Conference

 If you use Clio, it’s a no-brainer.
-The energy and excitement Clio brings to this conference is probably unlike any other legal conference you’ve been to, and the whole point is to take good care of Clio users (which is why your ticket is worth much more than the price of admission).
+The energy and excitement Clio brings to this conference is probably unlike any other legal conference you’ve been to, and the whole point is to take good care of Clio users (which is why your ticket is worth more than the price of admission).
 You’ll learn a ton, and the conference will probably pay for itself over again when you get back to your office and apply what you learned.

-If you don’t use Clio but you are considering it, the Clio Cloud Conference is also a great idea.
+If you don’t use Clio but are considering it, the Clio Cloud Conference is also a great idea.
 If you decide to use Clio, you will get a big head start.
-If you decide not to, you won’t have any doubts because you will have seen it, tried it, and talked to other lawyers who use it every day.
+If you decide not to, you won’t have any doubts because you will have seen it, tried it, and talked with other lawyers who use it every day.
 And you will still learn a lot and take home a bunch of ideas inspired by the keynotes.

 Tips for First-Time Attendees

 Here are five tips for getting the most out of your first Clio Cloud Conference: